sargalias/gitlab-ci-config/README.md

 Please see the [sample project README](sample-project-README.md).

 **Please note that the Git Hook has been removed in this version of the project.**

+## Usage

+1. Make a small change to the sample project.
+For example, add a new test or some functionality.
+For example, add a failing test in `src/App.test.jsx`.

+2. Commit the change.

+3. Push.

+The GitLab CI should run and follow the instructions in the `.gitlab-ci.yml` file.
+In this case it will check to see if all tests pass and if the project builds successfully.